ippontech/cpe-tp/README.md

 some IAM rights so that you can access a terminal on your EC2 instance thanks an AWS service called AWS Systems Manager.

-5) Now, you must create an EC2 instance with an `instance_type` of `t3.small` in one of the public subnets provided for you in the code.
+5) Now, you must create an EC2 instance with an `instance_type` of `t3.small` in one of the public subnets provided for you in the code. **You will need to use [Variables and Outputs](https://developer.hashicorp.com/terraform/language/values) to get public subnets ids created by the *network* module and use them in the *compute* module**.
 This EC2 instance will be called `bastion`.
 We will use it for SSH access to your AWS resources.
 This instance will need to use the provided AMI (`amazon_linux_2_ami`) in the code as well as the IAM instance profile also provided (`ssm_instance_profile`).
 To create an EC2 instance through Terraform, you can use `aws_instance` resource.
-Take a look at the [Terraform doc](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance)
+Take a look at the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance).

 6) When the instance has been created, you should be able to access it through AWS Systems Manager in the AWS UI.
 Go to the [EC2 AWS console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:), right